Accenture/reactive-interaction-gateway/docs/metrics-details.md

 To use RIG-Metrics for monitoring in Grafana, following steps are required:

 - Add the RIG-Metrics endpoint to the Prometheus config-file `prometheus.yml` + start the Prometheus server
-  - In your RIG-Logs you should see continuous calls to the `/metrics`-Endpoint (Prometheus is implemented that it will actively gather data from the configured enpoints)
+  - In your RIG-Logs you should see continuous calls to the `/metrics`-Endpoint (Prometheus is implemented that it will actively gather data from the configured endpoints)
 - In the Grafana frontend add Prometheus as a new datasource
 - Now RIG-Metrics can be used to create dashboards